ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 Polling

-If activated, the RegaHSS data is regularly polled by the CCU, based on the seconds set in the Intervals field.
-The interval should not be set too low, as too frequent polling can lead to a crash of the CCU.
+If activated, the RegaHSS data is regularly queried by the CCU, based on the seconds set in the Intervals field.
+The interval should not be set too low, as too frequent polling can lead to the CCU crashing.

 Trigger

-In order to minimize the active queries from ioBroker to the RegaHSS, a trigger can also push the data on the CCU within a program when changes are made.
+In order to minimize the active queries from ioBroker to the RegaHSS, a trigger can also push the data on the CCU within a program when there is a change.
 A virtual button on the CCU that is triggered in a CCU program can be used for this.
 By default, this is the BidCosRF.50.PRESS_SHORT button (see sample program).

 ### Synchronize area
-Here the user can specify which information is transferred from the CCU to ioBroker.
+Here the user can specify which information is to be transferred from the CCU to ioBroker.
 The corresponding objects and data points are then created in ioBroker.

 - DutyCycle: Activates the indication of the duty cycle (in%)
 - Variables: Activates the transfer of the system variables from the CCU